-Ready Player One is coming out this weekend.
+Ready Player One arrived in theaters in March.
 It’s a big deal.
 Especially for those of us in the virtual reality industry.
 We are hedging our bets that Ready Player One will show the world how amazing and useful virtual reality is.
 We are hoping it will show people what is possible for them to do with their own VR headsets.

 Disclaimer: this post may contain affiliate links.
 An affiliate link means I may earn referral fees if you make a purchase through my link, without any extra cost to you.
 Thanks for your support.